KentonWhite/ProjectTemplate/website/contributing.markdown

 ---
 layout: page
 ---
+## Contributing
 If you have changes you'd like to make to ProjectTemplate, we'd love to see them.
 We'd prefer that you fork ProjectTemplate through [GitHub](https://github.com/johnmyleswhite/ProjectTemplate) and submit a pull request.
-If that's not possible, please submit a patch to the [ProjectTemplate Google Group](http://groups.google.com/group/projecttemplate) so that we can manually incorporate your changes.
+If that's not possible, please submit a patch to the [ProjectTemplate Google Group](https://groups.google.com/group/projecttemplate) so that we can manually incorporate your changes.

 #### Issues & Suggestions